Workshops in Post-Brexit Customs Paperwork and Procedures, October-December 2020

 Guide to Classification of Goods and Binding Tariff Information (BTI)

 Landbridge/Transit across the UK

 Our specialist trainers with strong subject knowledge, wide experience of similar events and an engaging presentation style.

 Michael Boyd is chairman and a founder of Trade Advisers.
 He has spent his career managing and delivering consulting and technical assistance programmes in international trade development and investment promotion throughout the world.
 He is currently advising companies on the Customs (tariff and non-tariff barriers), logistics, personnel and currency aspects of Brexit and working with them to produce action plans.
 He has been tracking the implications of the UK’s EU departure since 2016.

-More recently, he has advised Irish Customs on its organisational structure and departmental functions; set up trade compliance procedures for a large multinational transport and freight forwarding company; and trained Customs staff in a variety of Irish firms.
-He has particularly provided guidance on the Customs implications in the event of the UK’s EU departure.
+More recently, he has advised Customs on its organisational structure and departmental functions; set up trade compliance procedures for a large multinational transport and freight forwarding company; and trained Customs staff in a variety of firms.

 Richard Bartlett is the former director of a British logistics company and a specialist in international trade, with particular roles in international markets, freight and warehousing.
 He assists businesses with export market development, sales and marketing and he runs training programmes in Brexit compliance, Customs documentation and procedures and rules of origin - for individual companies, chambers of commerce and the Institute of Export and International Trade.
 He has particular knowledge of, and a network of contacts in, HMRC.

 7. Dates and Locations